Master (2021 film): Plot

-2002: In Nagercoil, a timid 17-year-old Bhavani witnesses his family's murder by his father's rivals.
-He is forced to take the blame and is incarcerated in a juvenile detention facility, where he is tortured mercilessly.
-As a consequence, he develops a ruthless and brash persona.
-Years later, Bhavani is released from the facility and becomes the owner of the lorry and trade business.
-Gradually, he becomes a feared gangster and remains immune from punishment by coercing the inmates of the detention facility to take the blame for his crimes.
-Creating an enormous syndicate for himself, he grows on par with his father's former rivals and eventually kills them.
+In 2002 in Nagercoil, a timid 17-year-old Bhavani witnesses his family's murder by his father's rivals.
+They force him to take the blame, and they incarcerate him in a juvenile detention facility, where the staff torture him mercilessly.
+As a consequence, he develops a ruthless and violent persona.
+Years later, Bhavani is released from the facility and owns the lorry and trade business.

+By 2019, Bhavani has become a feared gangster and remains immune from punishment by coercing the inmates of the detention facility to take the blame for his crimes.
+Creating an enormous syndicate for himself, he grows on par with his father's former rivals and eventually kills them brutally.

-2019: In Chennai, John Durairaj (J.D) is a college lecturer beloved by his students for his student-friendly approach.
+In Chennai, John Durairaj (J.D) is a college lecturer beloved by his students for his student-friendly approach.
 He struggles with alcoholism and bitter dislike from fellow staff.
-Charulatha aka Charu, a newly hired lecturer at his college is the only one who sympathizes with him.
-J.D decides to uphold an election in the school on a bet with the college principal that stakes his dismissal from the college if the election were to fail.
-Despite the initial election going successfully, the school comes under attack from various goons that were unpleased with the result.
-Since the election finished awry, he is assigned to a juvenile detention facility for a 3-month assignment that he does not remember volunteering for.
-J.D reluctantly assumes his new position and is warned by the prison authorities of the rampant drug abuse and violence there, but J.D pays no heed.
-Sabari and Manikandan are two brothers, who are supposed to surrender for one of Bhavani's murders.
-They slip a note to an unknown J.D and later that night try to call him while he is drunk.
-When they are caught, Bhavani kills them and their bodies are discovered hanging from the ceiling of the detention center classroom the next day.
+Charulatha, aka Charu, a newly hired lecturer at his college, is the only one who commiserates with him.
+J.D. decides to hold an election at the school on a bet with the college principal.
+If the election fails, they will dismiss him from the college.
+Despite a successful initial election, displeased goons attacked the school.
+Following the botched election, the chairman assigns him to a juvenile detention facility for a 3-month assignment he does not recall volunteering for.
+J.D. reluctantly assumes his new position.
+The prison authorities warn him of the rampant drug abuse and violence there.
+However, he pays no heed to their warnings.